-"Crossroads” situations occur when a company needs to make a decisive step forward — but a number of options look equally appealing.
-In his latest article for CFO magazine, Frank Williamson offers advice on how executives can prepare for "crossroads" situations before they arise.
-To read the original article, go here.
+“Crossroads” situations occur when a company needs to make a decisive step forward — but a number of options look equally appealing.
+In my latest article for CFO magazine, I offer advice on how executives can prepare for “crossroads” situations before they arise.

 Financial executives play a major role in influencing a company’s strategy.
 It’s often the job of CFOs to weigh the pros and cons of M&A deals that could benefit the company and create value for shareholders.

 When a company is open to a merger or acquisition and decides to run an auction, under normal market conditions there will be multiple viable buyers competing with each other to make a deal.
 Almost always, a successful transaction will mean that the seller receives the highest price available within a clear timeline.

 However, these sorts of situations are not universal — in fact, I would estimate that they happen only about 80 percent of the time for intermediaries and less than 50 percent of the time for CFOs.
 Complex decisions and complicated, unique, non-auction negotiations are the norm, not the rule when you think about deal opportunities from the perspective of senior managers and boards of directors.